 We also found this cute little skink in the area.

-This was the first and only place that we saw people off of the road.
+When we ran into a tour group near the hide, it marked the first and only place that we saw people off of the road.
 Other than the hide (which was also accessible via an 1 km dirt road), we didn’t see anyone on a single one of the trails we went on.
 Rainy season Tuesdays have their benefits!

 As we walked back to our dormitory I saw a promising stick on the ground.
 Underneath it I spotted a tiny patch of scales.
 That revealed a baby snake the size of a milk carton straw.